Find schools that offer these popular programs

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) reports that demand for all electrical engineers should increase slower than the average, by 1%, from 2014-2024.
+The U.S. Bureau of Labor Statistics (BLS) reports that demand for all electrical engineers should increase at an average rate of 9%, from 2016-2026.
 Those with green technology skills, like the LEED certification, will be highly sought after as companies compete to transform their traditional technology to energy-efficient products.
-Median 2015 earnings for all electrical engineers were $93,010.
+Median 2018 earnings for all electrical engineers were $96,640.

 Alternate Career Options